 Anything that is “high impact”

-Many cardio exercises can be high impact, exerting forceful pressure on the abdominals and pelvic floor.
-This compromises core integrity, and in some cases, can re-injure or worsen diastasis recti.
+Many cardio exercises can be high impact, exerting forceful pressure on the core and pelvic floor.
+When the core is lacking strength and stability to manage this pressure, there is a risk of injury.
 Repetitive, high-impact exercises like running and jumping can also contribute to pelvic prolapse and urinary stress incontinence, especially if these activities are performed prior to restoring core strength and function postpartum.
 For this reason, it is very important to work on restoring core integrity and function before reintroducing high-impact activities into your routine.

 Jumping / Hopping